Personal loans of the week

 Metro Bank has the cheapest short-term loan at 5.9% APR representative, but borrowers must be existing customers.
 Borrowing £2,500 over two years costs £110.69 a month and borrowers will repay £2,656.53 in total.

-If you’re not a Metro Bank customer, the best deal comes from Ratesetter.
-It charges 7.2% APR for a £2,500 loan over two years.
-Repayments are £112.16 a month, and the overall interest due is £191.80.
-Hitachi charges no fees if you want to repay the loan early.
+If you’re not a Metro Bank customer, the best deal comes from RateSetter.
+It charges 6.9% APR for a £2,500 loan over two years.
+Repayments are £111.82 a month, and the overall interest due is £183.64, plus the original £2,500 loan.
+Ratesetter charges no penalty if you want to settle the loan early, while Metro Bank charges up to 1% of the outstanding loan.

 £7,500 over three years